Dismantling the “Shoulds”: How Ellen Tailor Uses Her Voice to Keep Her Lifestyle Honest

 I recently sat down with Ellen Tailor, morning radio show co-host of 100.7 The Wolf, Seattle’s leading country station.
 Ellen has been very public about her own weight loss journey, often talking about it on air and in her blog.
 I reached out to her specifically because I wanted to hear about her self-professed “lifestyle” transformation because, more importantly than lost pounds and inches, is her sparkly, positive attitude that comes with it.
 Unlike visual media like TV or print, radio is dependent on being entirely likable and relatable.
 This is what makes Ellen shine so brightly in the morning–her candor, humor, and honesty in talking about her journey to treating her whole self well.

-Ellen relocated to Washington from Michigan, and unfortunately experienced the well-known, but much denied, “Seattle Freeze”.
-While navigating this new city and create her sense of comfort here, she acknowledges that fast food was one of the common threads.
-When talking about this aspect of fast food, I heard a common theme that certainly relates to me and many others, that those drive through windows can be filling a void of something that we are missing on a deeper level.
+Ellen relocated to Washington from Michigan and unfortunately experienced the well-known, but much denied, “Seattle Freeze”.
+While navigating this new city and creating her sense of comfort here, she acknowledges that fast food was one of the common threads.
+When talking about this aspect of fast food, I heard a common theme that certainly relates to me and many others, that those drive-through windows can be filling a void of something that we are missing on a deeper level.
 It’s not necessarily about the food, but it’s the familiarity that seems to placate the deeper sense of yearning for community.

 “So much of what I have learned through this experience is having people around me who inspire and support me,” Ellen explains.
 She has a wonderful trainer who empathetically understands what she strives for: a permanent, lifestyle change, and she has friends who have a knack of reminding her why she is doing this: for herself.
 One of her friends is a Seahawks Super Bowl Champion who helps motivate her keeping her perspective clear and positive: “You know, he will text me about whatever routine he’s doing for that day, because it’s his job, which might be something crazy like going an extra mile literally, yet he’s always one to keep me levelheaded and not let the other negative nay-saying voices in.
 In turn, that non-judgmental support is motivational.”
 This community support is another important and similar step that we encourage here at The Emily Program.